 The focus of Alison’s traditional chancery practice is on residential property disputes, wills, estates and trusts, including trust of land applications, contentious probate, application of the rules of intestacy and Inheritance (Provision for Family and Dependants) Act 1975 disputes.

 Alison has a particular passion for and detailed understanding of the law, guidance and policy affecting vulnerable adults and is able to provide specialist advice and representation in respect of the mental capacity law which affects a vulnerable adult’s property and financial affairs and their health and welfare.
 She is Chair of the Court of Protection Practitioners Association (CoPPA) London Region sub-committee (established in 2015).

 Alison regularly appears in complex cases concerning vulnerable adults in the Court of Protection, as well as in the Family or Chancery Division, where applicable.
 Alison also has experience of applications under the Inherent Jurisdiction and applications for Forced Marriage Orders.

 Alison’s expertise in her field of practice is reflected by her recommendations for a number of years in the Legal 500 for court of protection & community care, civil liberties and human rights and social housing, and in Chambers & Partners for court of protection: health and welfare, court of protection: property and affairs as well as social housing.

 Contentious Probate & Inheritance Act Claims

 Court of Protection

-Alison is recommended for Court of Protection & Community Care, Administrative & Public Law as well as Civil Liberties & Human Rights as well as Social Housing in Legal 500.
-She is also recommended for Social Housing in both Chambers UK and Legal 500, and Court of Protection: Health and Welfare in Chambers UK.
+Alison is recommended for Court of Protection & Community Care, Civil Liberties & Human Rights as well as Social Housing in Legal 500.
+She is also recommended for Social Housing, Court of Protection: Property & Affairs and Court of Protection: Health and Welfare in Chambers UK.
 The directories state: